tellery/website/docs/about.md

 ## Why we built Tellery?

 The last few years have seen an explosion in a number of analytics tools in an emerging ecosystem, called modern data stack.
-Dashboarding tools brought visibility into the business.
-Looker made the analytics tool self-servable.
-But a long tail of custom questions are answered in an exploratory manner, or commonly known as ad-hoc analytics.

-We believe that analysts have a workflow problem.
+Dashboards brought visibility into the business.
+Looker helped business users to do self-service analytics.
+Transformation tool like dbt created a solid foundation that everyone can share.

+We use dozens of tools to get our work done.
 We too often copy-paste screenshots of charts from one tool to another.
-Metrics buried dashboard can not be referenced elsewhere.
 We conduct duplicated analysis that a colleague had already done.
+Metrics are scattered across tools and recreated with no oversight.
 The modern data stack makes it easy to answer questions, but hard to answer them consistently.

-Most analytics tools don't compound.
-Most data analyses, narrated in reports, decks, dashboards, notebooks are ephemeral.
-Few tools treat analytics as assets and manage to evolve from them.
-This is the start problem.
-If any individual isn't getting compound interest from his analytics how can a collective.
-We start by building a tool that can help analysts explore data, analyze and narrate business analytics in one place.

-We bring together analytic workflow and a presentation layer.
-Tellery comes with a handful of building blocks, like visualization and bullet list.
+We start by building a tool that brings data exploration, analytical narratives and collaboration **into one place**.
 Want an anomalies investigation?
+A campaign-oriented dashboard?
 A Feature-specific analysis?
-A campaign-oriented dashboard?
-Tellery comes with a bucket of building blocks.
-You can customize your deliverables for your own needs.
+They are now all in one place.

+Tellery brings words and data into one flexible surface, where you can organize visualizations with drag-and-drop ease.
+You can customize your deliverables with a bucket of building blocks.
 Tell story your way.

 Tellery allows you abstract essential business logic, and reuse it in future contexts.
-Maintain metrics across dashboards and reports.
-Metrics are defined consistently and always up to date.
+Metrics are **maintainable and shareable models** across dashboards and reports.
+They are defined consistently and always up to date.

 Stakeholders can see the context around numbers, making it possible to see how analysts arrived at the conclusions they did.